-In this case, this would limit Mr B to paying back the £41,764.36 he was originally lent.
+In this case, this would limit Mr M to paying back the £35,178.00 he was originally lent.
 But I don't think that a refund of the interest fees and charges is appropriate here.
-Mr B is nowhere near being able to repay what was lent and even if he were to somehow make the remaining monthly payments scheduled - which he cannot - he'd be left with a further significant payment to make at the end in order to take ownership of the car.
-Only around half of the £15,682.50 final payment would be made up of interest.
-So in this case, Mr B repaying only the capital lent and keeping the car simply isn't a viable option.
+Mr M is nowhere near being able to repay what was lent and even if he were to somehow make the remaining monthly payments scheduled - which he cannot - he'd be left with a further significant payment to make at the end in order to take ownership of the car.

-I've therefore given careful thought to how else it might be fair and reasonable to put things right for Mr B bearing in mind he was provided with a conditional sale agreement, he shouldn't have been provided with.
+I've therefore given careful thought to how else it might be fair and reasonable to put things right for Mr M bearing in mind he was provided with a conditional sale agreement, he shouldn't have been provided with.

 In circumstances where a borrower was provided with finance to purchase a car they were unable to afford to make the payments for, it's usually appropriate for the car to be returned and the agreement ended.
-After all the asset has some value and it would be reasonable for this to be used to reduce or clear what the borrower owes.
-So to start with Santander should collect the car from Mr B at no cost to him and as soon as possible.
-Santander should also terminate Mr B's agreement and collect no further payments under the agreement.
+After all the asset has some value and it would be reasonable for this to be used to reduce or clear what is owed.
+So to start with Santander should collect the car from Mr M at no cost to him and as soon as possible.
+Santander should also terminate Mr M's conditional sale agreement.